-The purpose of a gratitude journal is to write five things you are grateful for everyday.
-This will instill a sense of gratefulness in yourself.
+The reason to keep a gratitude journal is to instill a sense of gratefulness in yourself.
 The Law of Attraction says that we attract what we think about.
 So if you want to have more in your life to be grateful for, start being grateful today!

 1. Get a journal

 My journals used to be basic, black, unromantic things.
 Now I spoil myself with fabric-bound, high quality books.
 I also write with a fountain pen as it feels good.
-And the whole point of this exercise is to feel good about yourself and your life.
 If you’re new to journalling, just get something basic or something you like.

 2. Set aside a few minutes a day

-A good time is just before you go to bed at night.
+A good time to keep a gratitude journal is just before you go to bed at night.
 By this time the events of the day would have unfolded and you can look back on the day to pick out things you are grateful for.
 It helps to sit by yourself in a quiet place so you can think in peace.
-You could spend one minute, or one hour, just thinking about your day and all the things that went well.
+Spend a few minutes just thinking about your day and all the things that went well.

 Alternatively, you could journal first thing in the morning, before your busy day starts.
 While you may have to make more effort to remember events of the previous day, it is a good way to start your day.